walles/loadviz/README.md

 - Make the desktop app show a menu bar icon
 - Update the menu bar icon at 10Hz with the system load
 - Don't hard code the dimensions in LoadVizView
+- Make clicking the menu bar icon bring up a menu